-We recently spoke to Dr Gero Baiarda, COVID-19 media commentator, NHS GP, and one of the hundreds of GPs available via doctor-on-demand service GPDQ, to get his expert answers to the most common coronavirus questions.
+That's why we spoke to Dr Gero Baiarda, COVID-19 media commentator, NHS GP and one of hundreds of practitioners available via doctor-on-demand service GPDQ, to get his expert answers to the most common coronavirus questions.
 Some you may already know the answer to, but others may be surprising.
-He also gives expert advice on how to deal with the virus, and your approach to preventing it.
-We’d also recommend carefully reading the CDC’s official coronavirus guidelines to ensure you’re fully up to date, especially with the expanded list of COVID-19 symptoms.

-Here Dr Baiarda answers 12 common coronavirus questions relating to physical and mental health, groceries, transference, face masks, and how we can maintain good hygiene at home to keep COVID-19 at bay…
+Here Dr Baiarda answers a series of common coronavirus questions relating to physical and mental health, groceries, transference, face masks, including homemade face masks and reusable fabric face masks, and how we can maintain good hygiene at home to keep COVID-19 at bay as much as possible.

 “If you have mild symptoms, you should treat yourself symptomatically, and I would suggest using primarily paracetamol for your fever symptoms, or if you are suffering from aches and chills.

 “Although there is no definitive evidence that non-steroidal anti-inflammatory medication (NSAID) such as ibuprofen and naproxen can exacerbate the respiratory complications of COVID-19, the advice in the UK has been to avoid these medications as much as is possible until we know for sure.
 If you were already on NSAIDs for a pre-existing medical condition, you should continue to use them.